 Typically major donor campaigns are undertaken by larger, older nonprofit organizations.
 But I believe that any nonprofit organization can turn their board and staff into an army that can secure larger gifts.

-Which is why I created this guide.
-The guide gives you concrete strategies for how to:
+Which is why I created this Attract Major Donors Guide.
+The Guide gives you concrete strategies for how to:

 - Get your board involved